Joseph Boxhall

+Boxhall went on to serve in World War I with the Royal Naval Reserve.
+He rose to senior officer in the Merchant Navy, retiring from seafaring in 1940.
+Though he seldom spoke about Titanic, in retirement, he was persuaded to help out with the production of the film, A Night to Remember.
+He later gave an interview on the BBC on the 50th anniversary of the sinking.
+At the time of his death in 1967, Boxhall was the last living officer of Titanic.

 Early life

-Boxhall was born in Hull in the East Riding of Yorkshire, England, the second child of Miriam and Captain Joseph Boxhall.
+Boxhall was born in Hull in the East Riding of Yorkshire, England, the second child and only son of Miriam and Captain Joseph Boxhall.
+He had three sisters, two of whom, Violet and Mabel, survived into adulthood.
+The youngest, Enid, died a few months after birth.

 He was born into an established seafaring tradition: His grandfather had been a mariner, his uncle was a Trinity House buoymaster and Board of Trade official, and his father was a respected master with the Wilson Line of Hull.